MTstateIntroStats/IntroStatTextbook/docs/02-eda.md

 </tbody>
 </table>

-We would like to examine whether the presence of numbers, small or large, in an email provides any useful value in classifying email as spam or not spam---that is, is there an **association** between the variables `number` and `type`?
+We would like to examine whether the presence of numbers---none, small or large---in an email provides any useful value in classifying email as spam or not spam---that is, is there an **association** between the variables `number` and `type`?

 \BeginKnitrBlock{guidedpractice}<div class="guidedpractice">To determine if a relationship exists between whether an email is spam or not, and whether the email has no numbers, a small number, or a big number, why isn't it helpful to compare the _number_ of spam emails across the `number` categories?^[Since the sample sizes in the three `number` categories differ (549 emails with no numbers; 2827 emails with a small number; 545 emails with a big number), we need to compare the _proportion_ of spam emails across categories rather than the count.]</div>\EndKnitrBlock{guidedpractice}
 The proportion of emails that were classified as spam in the data set is $3554/3921 = 0.906$, or about 91%.
-Let's compare this **unconditional proportion** to the **conditional proportions** of spam within each `number` category: $400/549 = 73$% of emails with no numbers are spam; $2659/2827 = 94$% of emails with small numbers are spam; and $495/545 = 91$% of emails with big numbers are spam.
+Let's compare this **unconditional proportion** to the **conditional proportions** of spam _within_ each `number` category: $400/549 \approx 73\%$ of emails with no numbers are spam; $2659/2827 \approx 94\%$ of emails with small numbers are spam; and $495/545 \approx 91\%$ of emails with big numbers are spam.
 Since these three conditional proportions differ, we say the variables `number` and `type` are _associated_ in this data set.
 Note that some differ from the overall, or unconditional, proportion of spam emails in the data set---91%.

 \BeginKnitrBlock{onebox}<div class="onebox">**Association between two categorical variables.**